-St. Mary’s currently holds a sixth Green Schools Flag, most recently awarded in May 2017.
+St. Mary’s currently holds a seventh Green Schools Flag, most recently awarded in September 2020.

 Green-Schools, known internationally as Eco-Schools, is an international environmental education programme, environmental management system and award scheme that promotes and acknowledges long-term, whole school action for the environment.